 Warm coat for the winter

 Not only are you going to want lots of sweaters in the winter, but you want the full-monty winter coat as well.
+I would go with a down one, if I were you, for the extra warmth!

 I prefer to wear ski jackets like this one in these types of climates because they’re also water proof, though you can also go with pea coats like this one if you’re willing to take the risk on a drier day (PS – remember when pea coats were literally the most popular thing ever in the mid-2000s?)